domRiddle/ASF/Low-memory-setup.md

 I suggest to further tune ```soft-heap-limit``` to size that you expect from ASF to occupy at most, and also read about other variables I put in ```man mono```. **Note:** ```soft-heap-limit``` doesn't specify maximum allowed memory for ASF to use, as we can't put any hard limit on GC, we can only suggest GC how much we can expect from ASF to use, but if there will be a need, GC is free to ignore our tip to satisfy ASF needs.

+**Also keep in mind that above MONO_GC_PARAMS will heavily affect ASF performance, you can't expect ASF to be fast if you expect from GC to be as conservative as possible at the same time.
+I strongly suggest to fine-tune ```MONO_GC_PARAMS``` to your needs.**

 ASF by default is optimized for performance.
 If you use ```run.sh``` script from ASF tree, then you'll notice that Mono is started with ```--llvm --server -O=all``` arguments.
 Mono optimized for memory should avoid ```--llvm``` and ```-O=all```, in addition to that it should use ```--desktop``` instead of ```--server```.
 In the end, you should experiment a bit to find out which setup suits you best.

 ***